Witiko/ding/README.md

   * Ding is compatible with a given browser.
   * Your modified version of jBus works as intended.

-Since the test suite accesses frames and [`localStorage`][localStorage], both of which are known not to work under the `file://` pseudo-protocol on several browsers, you may want to try [the online version](https://dl.dropboxusercontent.com/u/48267088/Ding/test.html) instead.
+Since the test suite accesses frames and [`localStorage`][localStorage], both of which are known not to work under the `file://` pseudo-protocol in several browsers, you may want to try [the online version](https://dl.dropboxusercontent.com/u/48267088/Ding/test.html) instead.

 [localStorage]: http://www.w3.org/TR/webstorage/#the-localstorage-attribute "Web Storage"